InternLM/JanusCoder/README.md

 This project is licensed under the Apache 2.0 License.
 See the LICENSE file for details.

 ## 📋 Citation
-🫶  If you are interested in our work or find the repository / checkpoints / data helpful, please consider using the following citation format when referencing our paper:
+🫶  If you are interested in our work or find the repository / checkpoints / benchmark / data helpful, please consider using the following citation format when referencing our papers:

 ```bibtex
 @article{sun2025januscoder,